Rentokil & Terminix have joined forces

 Colour: Brown, orange, black or grey in colour.

 Behaviour: Most common house spiders are harmless.
-They may bite if they feel threatened but it’s very unlikely.
-They are normally found in basements or dark corners in closets or under furniture.
+They may bite if they feel threatened, but it’s very unlikely.
+Our spider exterminators normally find them in basements, dark corners in closets, or under furniture.

 Cross Spiders